Makster04/MACHINE_LEARNING_WARMUPS/STATISTICS/UNIFORM_DISTRIBUTION.md

 F_X(x) = \frac{x-a}{b-a}
 $$

-The CDF increases at a constant rate because the PDF has constant density.
-This produces a straight diagonal line on the CDF graph.

----
+This is the same "desired length over total length" idea from section 7, measured from the left endpoint.

-## 13. At and beyond $b$, the CDF equals 1
+## Region 3: at and beyond $b$, the CDF equals 1

 Suppose $x \geq b$.
-At this point the entire possible interval has already been included, so all probability has accumulated:
+The entire possible interval has already been included, so all probability has accumulated:

 $$
 F_X(x) = 1 \quad \text{for } x \geq b